stryngs/mParser/README.md

-# mParser
+# scanParser
 - Useful for visualizing port scans
 - Creates statistics based off service --> port commonalities
   - Uses browser for GUI visualization
   - Uses SQL for text visualization

 ### Summary
- - Parse and sort the XML results given from masscan
+ - Parse and sort the XML results given from masscan or nmap
    - GUI visualization provided by Plotly Bubble chart
     - Bubble charts are the default right now
    - SQL visualization provided by sqlite3